themagicalmammal/howtolinux/README.md

  **Open Office** <br />
  Guide to install is [here](https://linuxhint.com/openoffice_installation_ubuntu/) <br />

- **Since, WPS OFFICE is a Chinese app there is a privacy concern for users using it so, current links have been removed because of that.**
+ **WPS OFFICE is a Chinese application making it a privacy concern for users using it.**

  ### - Social Apps
  1. **Telegram** <br />